EdwinVW/pitstop/README.md

    - `docker volume create rabbitmqdata`

 ## Starting the application
 This is it, you're now ready to spin up the system!
 Open up a Powershell window and go to the `Pitstop/src` folder.
 Then issue the following command: `docker-compose up`.
 This will start the solution with a single instance of the API services.
+You can also use the *StartSolution.ps1* / *StartSolution.sh* scripts to start the solution.

 If you want to start the solution with multiple instances of the API services running, use the following command: `docker-compose up -d --scale customermanagementapi=2 --scale vehiclemanagementapi=2 --scale workshopmanagementapi=3`.
 This uses the *scale* argument to specify the number of instances of each services that must be started.
-The API gateway will automatically load-balance the workload over the available instances.

-You can also use the *StartSolution.ps1* / *StartSolution.sh* (single instance) or *StartSolutionHA.ps1* / *StartSolutionHA.sh* (multiple instances) scripts to start the solution.
+The docker-compose networking stack will automatically load-balance the requests over the available instances.
+From the client perspective nothing needs to change.
+It can still communicate with a service by using the container-name specified in the `docker-compose.yml` file (e.g. `workshopmanagementapi`) as if there was only 1 instance.
+But when you look at the started containers, you will see multiple instances running with a name that is postfixed with a number (e.g. `workshopmanagementapi_1`, `workshopmanagementapi_2`).

+### Resiliency
 When the solution starts, you will see all the logging being emitted from the different components.
 You will probably see a couple of *Unable to connect to RabbitMQ/SQL Server, retrying in 5 sec.* messages in there.
 This is expected and not a problem.
 This is Polly doing its work to make sure that failures that occur when calling a component that is still starting up are handled gracefully.

+### Automatic database creation
 The first time the services are started, the necessary databases are automatically created.
 You could check this by connecting to the SQL Server using SSMS (server *localhost*, port 1434; separate the server and port with a comma in SSMS: `localhost,1434`) and looking at the different databases:

 ![](img/ssms-databases.png)